dasKamael/100DaysOfCode/README.md

 ### Problems I had
 Sitting on a Problem for way to long just to notice that I was missing a backslash...

+<a name="day5"></a>
+## Day 5

+### What did I do?
+Experimented with some new Widgets and learned the basics of the StafefulWidget to start manipulate the items

+### How long did it take?
+1 1/2 Hour

+### Problems I had
+Just had my App crashing a few times.
+Still no clue why but I think it had not enough memory